 Annual flowers for attracting hummingbirds include sage like the Summer Jewel™ series Summer Jewel Red and Summer Jewel Pink.
 Impatiens, petunia and runner bean are also good hummingbird nectar plants.

 You can attract hummingbirds with columbine, coral bells, foxglove, garden phlox, honeysuckle vine, hyssop, and morning glory.
 Do some research to see which of these are native to your state to attract your native birds and to get better results in the garden.

 Creating a bird-friendly garden isn’t just beneficial to you and your own enjoyment but you’re also helping them in many ways.
 Birds who are well fed can better feed their chicks and ensure they thrive.
 A healthier more luscious garden can keep mama birds closer to their nest.
 Feeding birds gives them energy for migration and supports them to maintain a safe habitat.
-You can also implement bird feeders to support their diet during months where your garden isn’t producing as much nourishment for them.
+You can also implement bird feeders to support their diet during months when your garden isn’t producing as much nourishment for them.
 Birds spend the better part of their day foraging for food and consuming upwards of 10,000 calories a day!